 The program is for students who are keen to be challenged, committed to achievement, and who aspire to study at high levels in their senior years of schooling and beyond.
 Students who are identified as potential candidates for this program will have demonstrated their ability through state and national testing and other school achievements, as well as their approach to learning.
 Students may be transferred into or out of this program according to how effectively they respond to the expectations and opportunities available through the program during any semester.

-• Interschool football matches to develop Specialist Football skills
+- Interschool football and netball competitions to develop specialist skills

 The Pinjarra Music Program offers students from Years 7 to 12 a range of opportunities.
 Students in Lower School (Year 7 to 9) continue their lessons with their instrumental teachers and round-out their musical training within the Classroom Music Program (studying how to analyse and understand music, read and write both traditional notation and tablature, and use musical software to generate, record and produce music).
 Students in Year 10 further these skills in preparation for their study of a Certificate II in Music in Years 11 & 12.
 This equips students for a career in the Music Industry or further study at TAFE (higher Certificates and Diploma), or University (e.g. Murdoch’s Bachelor of Arts, majoring in Sound, Radio, Gaming etc.)